InVesalius

 Is MeshLab free?

-Yes, MeshLab is free and open-source software.
+Yes, MeshLab is completely free and open-source.

 What are the system requirements for MeshLab?